-DATA the labels of the action that calculates the multicolvars we are interested in NN ( default=6 ) The n parameter of the switching function MM ( default=12 ) The m parameter of the switching function D_0 ( default=0.0 ) The d_0 parameter of the switching function R_0 The r_0 parameter of the switching function
+NN (default=6) The n parameter of the switching function MM (default=0) The m parameter of the switching function; 0 implies 2NN D↔ (default=0.0) The d_0 parameter of the switching function 0 R↔ The r_0 parameter of the switching function 0

-NOPBC ( default=off ) ignore the periodic boundary conditions when calculating distances SERIAL ( default=off ) do the calculation in serial.
-Do not parallelize LOWMEM ( default=off ) lower the memory requirements TOL this keyword can be used to speed up your calculation.
-When accumulating sums in which the individual terms are numbers inbetween zero and one it is assumed that terms less than a certain tolerance make only a small contribution to the sum.
-They can thus be safely ignored as can the the derivatives wrt these small quantities.
-SWITCH This keyword is used if you want to employ an alternative to the continuous swiching function defined above.
+NOPBC (default=off) ignore the periodic boundary conditions when calculating distances SERIAL (default=off) do the calculation in serial.
+Do not parallelize TIMINGS (default=off) output information on the timings of the various parts of the calculation LOWMEM (default=off) lower the memory requirements SWITCH This keyword is used if you want to employ an alternative to the continuous swiching function defined above.
 The following provides information on the switchingfunction that are available.
-When this keyword is present you no longer need the NN, MM, D 0 and R 0 keywords. b_o and re_o roywords.
+When this keyword is present you no longer need the NN, MM, D_0 and R_0 keywords.